-The National Institute for Health and Clinical Excellence (NICE) recommends that early assessment should take place in order to enable planning for the future or, if treatment is to be given, to enable its institution at an early stage.
+The National Institute for Health and Care Excellence (NICE) recommends that early assessment should take place in order to enable planning for the future or, if treatment is to be given, to enable its institution at an early stage.
 They also recommend that a memory assessment service should be the single point of referral for all patients with a possible diagnosis of dementia.
-NICE has recently produced commissioning guidance, which emphasises the need for integrated and quality-assured local memory assessment services.

 It is difficult to obtain accurate figures, as not everyone with decline of memory will present with symptoms.
-Prevalence and incidence estimates associated with mild cognitive impairment vary greatly.
+Prevalence and incidence estimates associated with MCI vary greatly.

 An individual may present complaining of loss of memory; however, very often it is not the patient but a family member who makes the complaint.
 This may cause some difficulty for the doctor if the patient is reluctant to admit that there is a problem.

 Whilst the autonomy of the individual is to be respected, forgetfulness may put both the patient and others at risk.
 Forgetting to turn off a cooker or a fire at night may cause a fire.
 Leaving the gas on but unlit may cause an explosion.
 A common cause for concern is the ability to drive.
-This is discussed in the separate article Help and Advice for Relatives of Demented Patients.
+See separate Supporting the Family of People with Dementia article.

 Assessing cognitive impairment

-For more information, see separate article Screening for Cognitive Impairment.
+For more information, see separate Screening for Cognitive Impairment article.